wingleeio/chat-zeron/README.md

 My goal today is to implement image uploads and image generation.
 If time allows I would like to play around with potentially creating a deep research tool today as well.

+### Jun 15, 2025 Notes

+Yesterday got a lot of bugs fixed and finished image uploads.
+Waiting to see if I can get access to 4o ImageGen on Azure before implementing the image generation tool.

+Today I built out a lot of the setting UI, ultimately decided against BYOK for now as I do not want to encrypt users keys.

+I really enjoy using Convex so far, it's a great experience.